 The Lutheran tradition remains a significant and influential branch of Protestant Christianity over 500 years after its establishment.
-Pentecostal and charismatic Christianity is one of the most noteworthy movements of the 20th century.
-Many people naturally wonder if Lutheranism has adopted certain practices, like speaking in tongues.
+However, pentecostal and charismatic Christianity is one of the most noteworthy movements of the 20th century.
+This fact makes some wonder if Lutheranism has adopted certain practices, like speaking in tongues.

-The Lutheran tradition, including its major denominations, doesn’t believe in speaking in tongues.
-Lutheranism argues that God only gave the gift to the early church.
-However, in the mid-20th century, a small number of Lutheran churches practiced and advocated speaking in tongues as part of the Charismatic movement.
+The Lutheran tradition, including its largest denominations, doesn’t speak in tongues.
+Instead, Lutheranism argues that God only gave the gift to the early church.
+Yet, in the mid-20th century, a few Lutheran churches practiced and advocated speaking in tongues as part of the Charismatic movement.

 Why do Lutheran denominations believe that speaking in tongues was only for the first century?
 What Lutheran churches encouraged the gift in the 20th century?
 What’s the Charismatic movement?
-Keep reading to learn more.
+Keep reading to learn the answers to these questions and more.

 Also see Pentecostal vs the Charismatic Movement: Differences for more.